Characterisation of honest times and optional semimartingales of class-($\Sigma$)

-To obtain non-trivial examples, we need to find finite honest times for which both $A^c$ and $A^g$ are non-zero.
-Honest times with such property can be constructed by taking known examples of finite honest times $\tau$ from the Brownian filtration and consider the honest time $\tau \vee \sigma$ where $\sigma$ is any finite stopping time.
-We will discuss this type of construction in more detail in \autoref{e3.1} once we have developed some generic tools. \erem
+\brem To obtain non-trivial examples, such as $\tau'$ studied in \cref{exp2.2}, we need to find finite honest times for which both $A^c$ and $A^g$ are non-zero.
+Honest times with such property can be constructed by taking known examples of finite honest times $\tau$ which avoids all stopping times and consider the honest time $\tau \vee \sigma$ where $\sigma$ is any finite stopping time.
+We will discuss this type of construction in more details in \cref{e3.1} once we have developed some generic tools in \cref{os}.